 - Threatening dismissal should an employee go to jury duty

 All of the above behaviors, and any other retaliatory measures, are illegal.
 You may have heard that California is an “at-will” employment state, meaning employers can dismiss employees for effectively any reason.
 This is on some level accurate, but there are numerous legal exceptions to circumstances in which an employer can fire an employee, one of which involves jury duty.
 In other words, despite the state’s at-will status, there is a specific exemption that prevents employers from firing employees for participating in jury duty.

-The only exception to this rule is if you fail to give your boss “reasonable” notice of your jury duty obligations.
+You are required to give your boss “reasonable” notice of your jury duty obligations.
 If you simply fail to appear for work with no notice, however, but later explain you had to appear in court, you may not be protected from disciplinary measures.
 That is why it is important you inform your boss as soon as you receive a jury summons and keep them updated as you move through the process.

 It is also legal for your boss to request proof of your jury summons.
 You can provide this in the form of any formal communication from the court involving your jury service.

 Does My Boss Have to Pay Me While I Am Away at Jury Duty?

 In short, no. Your boss is not obligated to continue paying you while you participate in jury service, no matter how long it lasts.

 This element can get complicated depending on your type of employment.
 If you are an hourly worker, time away from your job can be devastating to your personal financial situation and should be noted in your communications with the court, particularly during the jury selection process.
 While jurors selected to trial are paid a small daily fee, it is often not enough to match what you might have made at your regular job.